 complying with these laws and Snam’s guideline.
 They must clearly understand and be aware of the

-crimes, risks, personal and administrative responsibilities for individuals and the group.
-They
+crimes, risks, personal and administrative responsibilities for individuals and the group, the

 - training course on anticorruption, provided since 2014 to all new employees

-- Anti-Corruption due diligence carried out to all Business Associate (about 4.000 per year)
+- Anti-Corruption integrity due diligence carried out to all Business Associate (about 7,400 per year in 2021)

-- adoption of the Anticorruption Guideline and updating of the regulatory instruments concerning the Anticorruption Compliance Programme, in line with the company regulatory framework and with the existing laws and best practices in the field..
+- adoption of the Anticorruption Guideline and updating of the regulatory instruments concerning the Anticorruption Compliance Programme, in line with the company regulatory framework and with the existing laws and best practices in the field (national and international).

 From 2014 Snam monitored the Group’s Anti-Corruption Compliance Programme.
-The implementation of this initiative, which is an integral part of the Anti-Corruption Compliance Programme, has always been managed in collaboration with a leading law firm which carried out a direct, ongoing audit of the implementation and application of the Anti-Corruption regulatory framework required by the Compliance Programme.
+The implementation of this initiative, which is an integral part of the Anti-Corruption Compliance Programme, has always been managed in collaboration with a leading external law firm, which carried out a review of the state of implementation and of the regulatory framework of the Anti-Corruption Compliance Programme and the level of employee awareness of the relevant safeguards.
 This analysis has always confirmed that the Anti-Corruption Compliance Programme is highly "effective" and "appropriate", reflects the provisions of applicable regulations and international guidelines and best practices, and is one of the most sophisticated Compliance Programme adopted by major Italian and international Companies.

 TRAC "Assessment on Transparency in Reporting on Anti-corruption"